vincoss/glut/src/GlutDev/Readme.txt

 Search for TODO
-Ensure that request contains 'User-Agent' glut if missing, possible other also navigation the item is not selected see CSS or JS script use latest bootstrap if not too much work runner should not cancel already running if duration expires just dont create new request and wait for already running requets save attributes if multiple cli projects are running just duplicate those values, update table with auto-Ids
+Ensure that request contains 'User-Agent' glut if missing, possible other also navigation the item is not selected see CSS or JS script

+runner should not cancel already running if duration expires just dont create new request and wait for already running requets